How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Car payment.
 If you have an auto loan, include the monthly payment.

 Remittances.
-If you send money to family abroad regularly, include your monthly remittance amount here as a fixed expense.
+If you send money to family abroad regularly, include your monthly amount here as a fixed expense.

 Add all of these together.
 This is your total fixed monthly expense.